Home - The Best Gas Charcoal Combo Grills in 2023

 5. Dual Fuel Combination Charcoal/Gas Grill

 You can have a BBQ grill propane and charcoal combo without going broke.
-You’ll give up some durability, but this one will last if you are careful while moving it and cleaning it.
+You’ll give up some durability, but this one will last if you are careful while moving and cleaning it.

 It’s a basic stainless steel grill.
 If you can do without the bells and whistles that add to the convenience and price of higher-end grills, you’ll be happy with the deal you can get here.

-Frugal people are happy with the way this grill fit into their budget.
+Frugal people are happy with the way this grill fits into their budget.
 We see comments about how some were afraid of getting ripped off at this price, so we followed those reviews.
 Those who posted updates were usually pretty happy with their grill years later.

 The one complaint that we saw the most was dents and dings.
 The savings come from the material, so this isn’t the most durable grill out there.